 Mode 33 is for a 3 x 4 keypad or up to 12 individual push buttons or other triggers.

 One or two buttons may be pressed followed by the # key button to play up to 99 files.
-The 99 triggers will play files named 001 to 099.

 The # key is used as the "enter" button to start the file number entered.